 Purpose of the Toolkit

-Nebraska Children believes that communities are the most powerful vehicle available for delivering postive change to our state's kids.
+Nebraska Children believes that communities are the most powerful vehicle available for delivering positive change to our state's kids.
 This belief is core to our model of doing business across the state.
 Implementing a Community Prevention System, or any part of our Prevention Portfolio, requires buy-in and input from all the diverse and relevant voices within a community.

 The intent of the Toolkit is to create a comprehensive integrated process for building capacity and strengthening individuals, organizations, community collaboratives, and state systems to support safe and nurturing environments in order to prevent problems before they begin.